Home > Kitchen + Dining > Placemats + Runners > Table Runner with Deep Ruffled Ends

-When browsing for great fabric for a seasonal table runner, we kept returning to the home décor category because of the bold designs and striking colors you can find there.
-These traditionally heavier fabrics are where most people turn for larger projects, such as curtain panels or upholstered items, so the motifs tend to be bigger and the tones more dramatic.
+When browsing for great fabric for a seasonal table runner, we often find ourselves in the home décor category because of the bold designs and striking colors you can find there.
+These traditionally heavier fabrics are where most people turn for larger projects, such as curtain panels or upholstered items, because the motifs tend to be bigger and the tones more dramatic.
 Not only is it beautiful fabric, it’s also often thicker, tougher, and more durable.
 Batting is usually necessary with runners made of standard quilting weight cottons in order to protect the tabletop from hot or wet dishes.
-But with this fabric, two simple layers provided plenty of protection… unless, of course, you plan on serving sizzling fajitas at the table for your holiday dinner!
+But with this fabric, two simple layers provide plenty of protection… unless, of course, you plan on serving sizzling fajitas at the table for your holiday dinner!

 To figure the correct length to fit your table and the yardage needed, measure the table then add 6″ – 8″ for a 3″ – 4″ drop at each end; the ruffles will add another 10″ to each drop.
 Our table was 64″ in length.
-To that we added 8″ for a 4″ drop on each end.
+To that we added 8″ for a 4″ drop on each end for a length of 72″ total.
 The seam allowances will take up a minimal amount so don’t stress about that in your figuring.

-We original used a bold motif from Premier Prints in a bright Christmas red; Premier also has a great selection of strong colors and designs and are easy to find at your favorite online or in-store retailer.
+We originally used a bold motif from Premier Prints in a bright Christmas red.
+Premier always has a great selection of strong colors and designs and they are easy to find at your favorite online or in-store retailer.